 Accommodations and facilities

 Tour cost includes breakfast only.
 Hotel restaurants offer Chinese, Tibetan, Indian, Nepali, and western-style breakfasts.
 Lunch and dinners are not included, and so you should allow US$ 10-12 per meal in regular tourist standard restaurants and few dollars more if you eat in your hotels.
 We can arrange set meals for groups on your request.
 Restaurants in town offer wide ranges of Chinese, Tibetan, Nepali, and Indian and Western dishes.
 You may want to bring some extra foods like dry fruits, chocolates, energy bars, vitamin supplements, etc.

-Tibetan roads are now greatly improved and so 4WD vehicles are no longer required for most of the trips in central Tibet.
+Tibetan roads are now much improved, and so 4WD vehicles are no longer required for most of the trips in central Tibet.
 We provide air-conditioned van and buses for all transfers and tours.
 Drivers speak little or no English.

 You will be accompanied by experienced and knowledgeable English speaking local Tibetan Guide throughout the tour.
 Besides, leading you on sightseeing excursions, your guide helps you check in hotel and buy admission tickets in the monasteries and deals with check posts and bureaucracies.
 Guide and driver are different persons.

 There is no mandatory vaccination required to travel to Tibet.
 But you may consider vaccination against rabies, and Hep A. Travelers with cardiac-pulmonary issues or any other medical conditions should consult their physician.
 The primary health consideration in Tibet is altitude-related illness or Acute Mountain Sickness (AMS).
 You may experience some mild symptoms initially, such as headache, lethargy, nausea, and sleeplessness, but these should go away within a few days.